 How long does the battery last?

 Our battery testing yielded 9 hours, 1 minute of playback.
 These earbuds can easily get you through a week of workouts, if not more.
 Like many workout headphones, the Elite Active 45e supports quick charging.
 Just 15 minutes of charging with the included microUSB cable grants an hour of battery life.
 For a complete charge cycle of the 500mAh battery, you’ll need to set aside two hours.

 These earbuds use Bluetooth 5.0 firmware and can be paired to eight devices while connected with two simultaneously.
 You’re afforded a 10-meter wireless range, which is stable regardless of the environment.
-There aren’t any high-quality Bluetooth codecs supported.
-If you happen to watch videos from the treadmill, expect a one-second lag.
+There aren’t any high-quality Bluetooth codecs supported, so audio-visual lag is present when watching videos.
 The same goes for making any kind of command with the onboard controls.